agriffis/shai-hulud-2-scanner/readme.md

 > **Side Note for FORENSIC_MATCH:**
 > This finding can sometimes generate false positives (except setup_bun.js, bun_environment.js).
 Please verify if the found file is expected to be present (e.g., part of your own code or a legitimate tool).
 If unsure, investigate the file's origin and contents before taking action.

+> **CSV Report Security:**
+> All CSV reports are sanitized to prevent formula/code injection.
+Sensitive data (API keys, user info) is never included in the report.

+> **Partial Reports:**
+> If the scan is interrupted, a partial report is generated with all findings up to that point.

 ### Behavioral Heuristics (Install Script Scanner)